Jeremie-Chatillon/deep-consumption-travel-calculator/README.md

 This has been chosen because:

 - I wanted to discover this technology.
-- It permits to do webapp without a back-end.
+- It permits to do web app without a back-end.
-- It is a progressive framework (it can be use with otter framework).
+- It is a progressive framework (it can be used with other framework).

 ##### web UI components

 https://blog.bitsrc.io/11-vue-js-component-libraries-you-should-know-in-2018-3d35ad0ae37f

+Multiples choices:

 - Ant design
 - vuetifyjs
 - Vue Material Design
+- Element

+I will use **ElementUI** because it is well documentEd and many people recommend it to me.